 3) The members of the Trinity are distinguished one from another in various passages.
 In the Old Testament, “LORD” is distinguished from “Lord” (Genesis 19:24; Hosea 1:4).
 The LORD has a Son (Psalm 2:7, 12; Proverbs 30:2-4).
 The Spirit is distinguished from the “LORD” (Numbers 27:18) and from “God” (Psalm 51:10-12).
 God the Son is distinguished from God the Father (Psalm 45:6-7; Hebrews 1:8-9).
 In the New Testament, Jesus speaks to the Father about sending a Helper, the Holy Spirit (John 14:16-17).
 This shows that Jesus did not consider Himself to be the Father or the Holy Spirit.
-Consider also all the other times in the Gospels where Jesus speaks to the Father.
+Consider also the other instances when Jesus speaks to the Father.
 Was He speaking to Himself?
 No. He spoke to another Person in the Trinity—the Father.

 4) Each member of the Trinity is God.
 The Father is God (John 6:27; Romans 1:7; 1 Peter 1:2).
 The Son is God (John 1:1, 14; Romans 9:5; Colossians 2:9; Hebrews 1:8; 1 John 5:20).
 The Holy Spirit is God (Acts 5:3-4; 1 Corinthians 3:16).